A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Introduction

-The intention of the SLR presented here is thus to provide a broad and comprehensive overview of the applications of spatio-temporal GNNs for time series classification and forecasting in different areas.
-Necessarily, this SLR also aims to assess if the current popularity of spatio-temporal GNN models is indeed due to their effectiveness, and to evaluate their efficacy and accuracy in different fields.
-Additionally, it collects results and benchmarks used in the discussed papers in order to assist researchers in their work by synthesizing the available literature on GNN applications.
-To the best of our knowledge, this is the first review presenting comprehensive tables with all the results from the various models and benchmarks proposed in a highly fragmented literature.
+The intention of the SLR presented here is therefore to: (i) offer a wide-ranging overview of spatio-temporal GNNs for time series classification and forecasting in different domains, (ii) assess whether their popularity stems from actual effectiveness, (iii) evaluate their efficacy and accuracy in different fields, (iv) collect results and benchmarks from the literature on GNN applications to support researchers in their work.
+In addition, to the best of our knowledge, this is the first review presenting comprehensive tables with all the results from the various models and benchmarks proposed in a highly fragmented literature.
+The tables presented in the paper are also available in the accompanying GitHub repository in an interactive format, enabling users to sort, filter, and explore the results of the various models.
 This synthesis and comparison of the results is performed by gathering data from the existing literature, without conducting any numerical experiment on data.
 Moreover, given the large number of selected papers, it was not feasible to include a description of all the proposed models.
 To compensate this limitation, we provide a description of the most commonly used benchmarks and the most accurate models within each group.
 In case, for more detailed descriptions of experimental setups and data pre-processing techniques, the reader is referred to the original papers.
 It is hoped that this collected and distilled knowledge can anyway become a valuable resource and reference for researchers.